teracow/googliser/README.md

 Put the debug log into the image sub-directory afterward.
 If selected, debugging output is appended to '**debug.log**' in the image sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

 `-D` or `--delete-after`
 Delete the downloaded images after building the thumbnail gallery.
+Default is to retain these image files.
 Umm, don't specify this and `--no-gallery` at the same time.

 `--exclude [FILE]`
 Any previously downloaded URLs will be saved into this file (if specified).
 Specify this file again for future searches to ensure the same links are not reused.